dicelab-rhul/star-ray/README.md

 # Star Ray

-star-ray is a multi-agent simulation platform built on top of [Ray]([https://www.ray.io/](https://github.com/ray-project/ray).
+star-ray is an experimental multi-agent simulation platform that supports the development of AI agents and their environments.

 ### Why Star?